New results for the random nearest neighbor tree: Introduction

-Although our paper is not directly related to reconstructing the root of stochastically growing networks, this question has has been studied a lot in machine learning.
+Although our paper is not directly related to reconstructing the root of stochastically growing networks, this question has been studied a lot in machine learning.
 Recently, R\'{a}cz and Sridhar~\cite{Racz} looked at the following general question: consider any model of randomly growing graphs, such as uniform attachment, preferential attachment or the model considered here.
 Given such a model, a pair of graphs $(G_1, G_2)$ is grown in two stages: until time $t_*$ they are grown together (i.e.\ $G_1 = G_2$), after which they grow independently according to the underlying growth model.
-They showed that whenever the seed graph has an influence on the final graph, correlation can be detected even if $G_1$ and $G_2$ are coupled for only one single time step after the seed (one must start with a seed on at least three vertices to avoid trivial coincidences).
-The paper \cite{Racz} generalizes some previous papers: Bubeck, Mossel and R\'{a}cz studied in~\cite{Bubeck} the influence of a seed in PA models (they used statistics based on the maximum degree to show that, for any two seed trees $S$ and $T$ on at least $3$ vertices with different degree profiles, the total variation distance between the random graphs, built from $S$ and from $T$ respectively, is positive), and Curien, Duquesne, Kortchemski and Manolescu showed in~\cite{Nicolas} that the same holds for any two non-isomorphic trees $S$ and $T$ on at least $3$ vertices.
-The same result was also shown by Bubeck, Eldan, Mossel, and R\'{a}cz in~\cite{Bubeck2} for the model of UA trees using a certain centrality statistic\footnote{It is defined as follows: for a tree $T$ and an edge $e \in E(T)$, let $T'$ and $T''$ be the two connected components of $T \setminus \{e\}$.
-Set $h(T,e)=\frac{|T'|^2|T''|^2}{|T|^4}$, and then define $H(T)=\sum_{e \in E(T)} h(T,e)$}.
-A related question was studied by Bubeck, Devroye and Lugosi in~\cite{Adam} for both UA and PA models: using a centrality measure based on subtree sizes, for any $\varepsilon > 0$ the authors find a set of $K = K(\varepsilon)$ vertices containing with probability at least $1-\varepsilon$ the root, (note that $K$ is independent of the size of the final tree).
-More precisely, they prove that, in the UA model the optimal $K$ is subpolynomial in $1/\varepsilon$, whereas in the PA model it is polynomial in $1/\varepsilon$ (they also give almost tight lower bounds on $K$ in both models).
-This centrality measure was then also used by Lugosi and Pereira~\cite{Gabor2} and by Devroye and Reddad~\cite{Luc2} for the more general problem of obtaining confidence intervals for the seed graph of a UA tree; see also~\cite{Khim} for related results.
-In fact, in~\cite{Jog1, Jog2} Jog and Loh show that the centroid, as defined by~\cite{Adam}, changes only finitely many times in the process of constructing the tree.
-For root-finding algorithms in a more general class of random growing trees, see also the paper of Banerjee and Bhamidi~\cite{BanBhamidi}.
+They showed that, whenever the seed graph has an influence on the final graph, correlation can be detected even if $G_1$ and $G_2$ are coupled for only one single time step after the seed.
+In fact,~\cite{Racz} generalized some previous papers: Bubeck, Mossel and R\'{a}cz~\cite{Bubeck} studied the influence of a seed in PA models.
+They used statistics based on the maximum degree to show that, for any two seed trees $S$ and $T$ on at least three vertices with different degree profiles, the total variation distance between the random graphs, built from $S$ and from $T$ respectively, is positive.
+Moreover, Curien, Duquesne, Kortchemski and Manolescu~\cite{Nicolas} showed that the same holds for any two non-isomorphic trees $S$ and $T$ on at least three vertices, and an analog of the same result was shown by Bubeck, Eldan, Mossel and R\'{a}cz in~\cite{Bubeck2} for the model of UA trees using a certain centrality statistic.